hashicorp/design-system/packages/components/tests/dummy/app/components/button-doc.md

 ### Color

-There are four available colors for a button: primary, secondary, destructive, and ghost.
+There are four available colors for a button: primary, secondary, and destructive.
 The default is primary.
 To use a different color, declare another value for `@color`:

 ```hbs
 <Hds::Button @text="Destructive" @color="destructive" />